Augmented Mobile Shopping | Interaction Design

 Originally, my idea was to have thumbnails draggable to a target.
 After discussing with a colleague, we agreed that the drag and drop was more of a distraction.
 It didn’t add much value and would be more confusing if anything.
 So I decided to only use swiping back and forth to switch between windows while offering more obvious affordances in addition to the invisible gestures.
 Now, the user has options of how to use the app.
 It also allows the user to learn and evolve the more they use it.
 I included dot indicators fixed to the bottom of the screen to give the user a visual placeholder.
 If they get lost, they can also use the fly-out hamburger menu to navigate back to top level pages.

 Mobile design is way more complicated than web because it is a non-linear work flow and has more than one way of navigating (other than the mouse) and so many options to do fun things.
+It also helped immensely to have weekly design critiques with the stakeholders as I develop my ideas to help me stay focused on the end goal and figure out what is most feasible.
 So I must remember: don’t get crazy and keep it simple!